Planning labyrinth threatens Yorkshire's resources boom

 POLISH EXPERIENCE

 Experiences in Poland may be instructive.
-The fanfare over shale has soured there, with Exxon Mobil (XOM.N), Marathon Oil (MRO.N) and Talisman Energy TLM.TO all getting out due to the red tape and difficult geology.
+The fanfare over shale has soured there, with Exxon Mobil, Marathon Oil and Talisman Energy all getting out due to the red tape and difficult geology.

-Kamlesh Parmar, chief executive of 3Legs Resources 3LEG.L, which has been exploring for shale oil and gas in north Poland since 2007 in partnership with ConocoPhillips (COP.N), said a centralised system for planning was crucial to making the process more efficient.
+Kamlesh Parmar, chief executive of 3Legs Resources , which has been exploring for shale oil and gas in north Poland since 2007 in partnership with ConocoPhillips , said a centralised system for planning was crucial to making the process more efficient.

 "Local authorities tend to be terrified of getting something wrong, so they delay, ask loads of questions, and as a small company you suffer death by a thousand cuts," Parmar said in an interview in London.